MeerKatDev/solana-rust-experiments/README.md

 ## pinocchio-favorites-spt
 Program with pinocchio and pinocchio-pubkey running solana program test, minimal test setup.
 Run with `cargo test-sbf`.

+## native-vault

+This example was taken from [Pinocchio guide](https://github.com/vict0rcarvalh0/pinocchio-guide) and corrected.
+There are no tests, but it contains mainly system program invocations, so Mollusk cannot be used here (or shouldn't!), LiteSvm will instead.

 ## For checking the assembly generated on MacOS M1/M2